 The more you know about baby care and child development, the better grandparent you will be.
 Just resist the temptation to show off your knowledge.

 Learn the Things to Do That Will Always Be Welcome

 There are certain activities that parents will seldom mind grandparents doing.

-- Changing poopy diapers.
-I don’t know any parent, no matter how devoted, who minds missing out on a few messy diapers.
+- Changing Poopy Diapers.
+There are few parents, no matter how devoted, who mind missing out on a few messy diapers.

-- Playing with the baby.
-Try singing, counting toes, playing peek-a-boo and pattycake and all the spontaneous little games that make baby laugh.
+- Playing With the Baby.
+Try singing, counting toes, playing peek-a-boo and pattycake, and all the spontaneous little games that make the baby laugh.
 These are great brain-boosters for children.
 Also, if the baby’s happy, Mom and Dad are likely to be happy, too.